lunixoid/ai-suggestions/README.md

 # AI Terminal Assistant for ZSH

-This project provides an AI-powered assistant for your ZSH terminal, leveraging the Perplexity AI API to enhance your command-line experience with smart suggestions, error explanations, command help, and autocompletion.
+This project provides an AI-powered assistant for your ZSH terminal with two backends:

+- Perplexity API (cloud)
+- Local Ollama + web search context (DuckDuckGo + Jina Reader)

 ## Features